Week 1- June 25, 2022- July 1, 2022

-Students selected for the VESSS Summer Academy will be notified by mid-May, 2021.
+Students selected for the VESSS Summer Academy will be notified by mid-May 2022.
 Selections will be made based on VESSS Online Course performance.
-In order to be considered, for the Summer Academy, all assignments, APA papers, Labs, and online quizzes must be completed (no zeros).
+To be considered for the Summer Academy, all assignments, APA papers, Labs, and online quizzes must be completed (no zeros).

 The Summer Academy is held at NASA Langley Research Center, Hampton, VA.

 Students are housed at Christopher Newport University, Newport News, VA.

 Scholars will arrive at Christopher Newport University in Newport News, Virginia on Saturday and depart on Friday afternoon directly from NASA Langley Research Center in Hampton, VA.

 Please take the time to review the information below and contact us if you have any further questions.